Overview

 You cannot download the POS software on a commercial tablet or your phone.
 Instead, you get a specialised tablet register manufactured by PAX (either the E700 or E800 model) with a built-in receipt printer.

-tPOS is Takepyaments’ own point of sale (POS) system.
+tPOS is Takepyaments’ own POS system.

 There’s a package with features for retail (£45-£55 + VAT monthly) or hospitality (£55-£65 + VAT monthly).
-Regardless of the package, it comes with a £250 + VAT setup fee.
+Both come with a £250 + VAT setup fee.
+Takepayments have added more features to the hospitality software over the past year, like table plans and a kitchen display system, so seems to prioritise that over the retail system.

 The setup can be expanded with a cash drawer, kitchen printer, barcode scanner and other compatible hardware.